tunahanf/language-deteciton/README.md

 <h2>💻 Built with</h2>

-Python libraries used in the project:
+Python libraries used in this project:

 *   Pandas
 *   Numpy